kellina/personalportfolio/README.md

 This is my first web page project.
 It's my portfolio.

-The portfolio is online on https://portfolio.kellina.com.br/
+This web page is deprecated.
+The new version is online on https://portfolio.kellina.com.br/